hkamran80/identity-dev-docs/_pages/design-guidelines.md

 6. The label “Or” to separate the email and password boxes from the the Sign-in buttons
 7. Sign-in buttons for each option labeled “Sign in with [name of authentication option]”

 Style each button with a different background color.
 For Login.gov we recommend using the color hexadecimal value of #0071bb.
-Center-justify the text inthe button.
+Center-justify the text in the button.
 Follow the same font recommendations as the single button option.

 ### Sign-out
 Users need a clearly marked button to sign out.
 After a user has signed in to your app, support the sign out interaction with a button labeled “Sign out”.
 This button replaces the Sign-in button on the interface, preferably in the same location.
 The  [Sign-out icon](https://fontawesome.com/icons/sign-out?style=solid) from Font Awesome is suggested for the Sign-out button.